Problems and solutions

 Since 1994 the powerful process of nomenclatural conservation and rejection have been expanded and applied more widely.
 Applying this process, the use of a later name can now be sanctioned even though it is technically incorrect, on the grounds that it has become widely used.
 This is a stronger measure than typification and is proving very useful in the bamboos to sort out conflicts between technically correct names and more widely used names that were published later.
 In this way an overlooked name that was published earlier, and thus strictly has priority, is basically binned on the grounds that it is not very widely used, and it is best forgotten.
 Either that name is listed as rejected, or the more widely used name is listed as conserved, depending upon the particular circumstances.
 Bambusa was conserved long ago against the earlier name Bambos.
 Thyrsostachys siamensis has more recently been conserved against the earlier, but largely overlooked name Thyrsostachys regia.

 For bamboos this process is particularly appropriate as many species were initially described from flowers alone, often collected in unrecorded localities or very remote areas.
 Such species have often been described a second time from vegetative material collected elsewhere, without their authors realizing that the species already had a name.
-This would appear to be the case for Fargesia murieliae, and conservation of that name has been proposed (scroll down to article labelled F 1711 on pp. 231-232) and is currently being considered against the earlier name Fargesia sparsiflora, which several authorities consider to be the same species.
+This would appear to be the case for Fargesia murieliae, and conservation of that name was proposed (scroll down to article labelled F 1711 on pp. 231-232) and has now been approved against the earlier name Fargesia sparsiflora, which several authorities consider to be the same species.
 No doubt many other species will require this approach as they become better known, and collection sites for earlier flower-based names are revisited.

 Additional sources of information